open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Project level: For each beneficiary type add a `benefit` object to the `benefits` array.
+Project level: Add a `benefit` object to the `benefits` array.

 For direct beneficiaries:

+- Add a `Beneficiary` object to the `.beneficiaries` array.
 - Set the `.description` to "direct beneficiaries".
 - Set the number of people to `.numberOfPeople`.
-- Add the location of the beneficiary population to `.location` For indirect beneficiaries:
+- Add the location of the beneficiary population to `.location`

+For indirect beneficiaries:

+- Add a `Beneficiary` object to the `.beneficiaries` array.
 - Set the `.description` to "indirect beneficiaries".
 - Set the number of people to `.numberOfPeople`.
 - Add the location of the beneficiary population to `.location`